Donders-Institute/bidscoin/docs/installation.rst

 Using a singularity container
 -----------------------------

-An alternative for installing BIDScoin and it's dependencies yourself is to execute BIDScoin commands using a `Singularity <https://singularity.hpcng.org/>`__ image.
+An alternative for installing Python, BIDScoin and it's dependencies yourself is to execute BIDScoin commands using a `Singularity <https://singularity.hpcng.org/>`__ image.
 Read `Singularity documentation <https://singularity.hpcng.org/user-docs/master/>`__ for installation and usage instructions.

 The current image includes: